Georgetown Texas Government

 Wayne Nero, Assistant City Manager

-Wayne Nero was selected as assistant city manager in November 2021 after a nationwide search and begins serving in the role Dec.
-6, 2021, after serving as interim city manager since June 14, 2021.
+Wayne Nero was selected as assistant city manager in November 2021 after a nationwide search.
+After serving as interim assistant city manager, he began serving in his current role on Dec.
+6, 2021.

 Wayne has been very engaged in both the community and in the law enforcement profession.
 He has served as an adjunct instructor for the Texas State University’s Advanced Law Enforcement Rapid Response Training (ALERRT) program and has taught instructor level courses across the country to include NYPD and FBI senior tactical staff.
 Wayne is an adjunct instructor for the Department of Justice, Bureau of Justice Assistance’s VALOR Initiative and speaks across the country on leadership, officer professionalism, officer safety, and resiliency.

-As assistant city manager, Wayne is responsible for the direct oversight several departments, including Police, Fire, Information Technology, Community Services, and Human Resources and Organizational Development.
+As assistant city manager, Wayne is responsible for the direct oversight several departments, including Police, Fire, Information Technology, Public Works, and Human Resources.

 Nick Woolery, Assistant City Manager

-Nick Woolery was selected as assistant city manager in November 2021 after a nationwide search and begins serving in the role Dec.
-6, 2021.
+Nick Woolery was selected as assistant city manager in November 2021 after a nationwide search.
+He began serving in his current role on December 6, 2021.

-Nick served as assistant city manager for the City of Baytown, Texas, since 2019.
-He started with the City of Baytown in 2010 as assistant to the city manager.
-In 2014, he was promoted to interim public works director, and in 2015 became the City’s director of strategy and innovation, where he oversaw the City’s 5-year strategic plan.
+Nick previously served as assistant city manager for the City of Baytown, Texas from 2019 to 2021.
+He started with the City of Baytown in 2010 as assistant to the city manager and in 2014, he was promoted to interim public works director.
+In 2015, Nick became the City’s director of strategy and innovation, where he oversaw the City’s 5-year strategic plan.
 Nick developed and oversaw the implementation of a $636 million comprehensive capital improvement program, launched a significant public engagement program, and implemented a process-improvement and people-empowerment program leading to more than $1 million in savings.
 He also has significant development experience executing agreements for residential, commercial, industrial, and hotel/convention projects.
 He holds a master’s degree in Public Administration from the University of Kansas and a Bachelor of Public Administration degree from Washburn University.

-As assistant city manager, Nick is responsible for the direct oversight of several departments, including Planning, Inspections, Systems Engineering, Public Works, Special Districts, and Communications.
+As assistant city manager, Nick is responsible for the direct oversight of several departments, including Economic Development, Downtown & Tourism, Planning, Inspections, Systems Engineering, Special Districts, Development Support and Communications.

 Print Friendly, PDF & Email